 Electricity is simply more expensive than gas in most parts of the United States and Canada.
-That means by relying on electricity to heat your water and your home you’ll be spending more money, even if your unit is using the electricity more efficiently than a gas boiler would be using gas.
+That means by relying on electricity to heat your water and your home you will be spending more money, even if your unit is using the electricity more efficiently than a gas boiler will be using gas.
 You will spend more to generate the same amount of heat in most instances.

-Electricity-resistance heating doesn’t offer as much heat as burning gas does.
-That means that you won’t be able to generate enough heat for your home if your heating needs are large enough, at least not without some serious power line modifications and potentially installing multiple boilers.
+Electricity-resistance heating does not offer as much heat as burning gas does.
+That means that you will not be able to generate enough heat for your home if your heating needs are large enough, at least not without some serious power line modifications and potentially installing multiple boilers.
 If your home is larger or you require a lot of heat you might have no choice but to rely on gas to get the job done.

-If you lose your power you lose your heat and/or your hot water when you rely on an electric boiler.
-That’s not the case with many fuel boilers and you could continue enjoying heat even when the power is out with the proper setup.
+If you lose your power, you lose your heat and/or your hot water when you rely on an electric boiler.
+That is not the case with many fuel boilers and you can continue enjoying heat even when the power is out with the proper setup.

 Electric boilers are an affordable option up front and they have a lot of real benefits compared to gas boilers, but they also come with some downsides.
 You will likely spend more to heat your home over time, and you may not even be able to produce enough heat for your home with an electric boiler.
 That being said, for some people the benefits outweigh the downfalls and an electric boiler simply makes sense.